ingresso-group/slate/source/includes/_purchase.md

 purchase you should just provide customer data, and the purchase call will return a success or failure.

 ### Stripe

 Stripe is a developer-friendly payment provider that is simple to integrate with.
 The Ingresso API provides a payment processing engine that gives you integration support for Stripe and other payment sources.
-You pass us a Stripe payment intent, 3D Secure source or token generated during your checkout, and we handle the rest.
+You pass us a Stripe payment intent generated during your checkout, and we handle the rest.
 We support partners collecting payment via their own Stripe account or into Ingresso's Stripe account.

 In either case, you need integrate against [Stripe.js](https://stripe.com/docs/stripe-js/reference) and collect a Stripe token after your customer enters their payment details.
-The payment intent information, source information or token is passed to Ingresso before making the purchase call.
+The payment intent information is passed to
+Ingresso before making the purchase call.

 If you want to collect payment via your own Stripe account you will need to get an agreement with us to sell tickets on credit, and we will invoice you for the ticket price less your commission.
 You will need to provide Ingresso your Stripe keys to allow us to process payment on your behalf.

 If you wish to use Ingresso's Stripe account we have some requirements to reduce fraud including implementing 3D Secure support and passing in the customer's IP address, so please get in touch with us first.
 We however encourage partners to open their own Stripe account rather than use ours.

 In the examples below we will describe how to purchase using the on-credit and Stripe options in more detail.
 We then describe how to handle generic redirects which are needed for other supported payment providers such as Global Collect.
 We recommend that all partners that wish to use Stripe also implement generic redirects - this is a small amount of additional development work that ensures you will be able to accept alternate payment methods both now and in future.